Constrained Adversarial Learning for Automated Software Testing: a literature review

 \subsection{Inclusion and Exclusion Criteria}

-The review was performed in the beginning of 2023 and was focused on peer-reviewed conference papers and journal articles introducing or applying constrained generation approaches, in the English language.
-Considering that both adversarial learning and software testing are active areas of research and had relevant technological advances in recent years, the selected time frame was 2017 to 2022, the latest 6 whole years of scientific developments.
-To limit the findings to publications stored in these acknowledged databases and in the intended time frame, backward snowballing was not performed.
+The review was performed in the beginning of 2024 and was focused on peer-reviewed conference papers and journal articles introducing or applying constrained generation approaches, in the English language.
+Considering that both adversarial learning and software testing are active areas of research and had relevant technological advances in recent years, the selected time frame was 2017 to 2023, the latest 7 whole years of scientific developments, at the time the review was started.
+To limit the findings to recent developments published and stored in these databases, backward snowballing was not performed in this review.

 The widened search queries led to more relevant publications within this time frame, but also to many publications that were not aligned with the purpose of this review.
-To screen the found publications and assess their eligibility, several exclusion criteria were defined to remove general surveys and reviews that did not specify concrete approaches, publications that mentioned constraints or conditions but not during their data generation processes, and publications that did not detail how the utilized constraints were applied nor how they affected the data generation.
-Table 1 provides an overview of the defined inclusion and exclusion criteria for both RQ1 and RQ2.
+To screen the publications and assess their eligibility, several criteria were defined.
+These intended to include only the publications presenting possible approaches that took constraints into account, excluding general surveys and reviews that were not focused on constraints.

+Furthermore, the criteria also excluded publications that mentioned constraints or conditions but not during their data generation processes, and publications that did not detail how the utilized constraints were applied nor how they affected the data generation.
+Table \ref{tab:incexc} provides an overview of the defined inclusion and exclusion criteria for both RQ1 and RQ2.

 \theadfont{}